ivanmm25/space_seismologists/README.md

 # space_seismologists

 Solving the challenge "Make a Moonquake map" in the [Space Apps Challenge](https://www.spaceappschallenge.org/) by NASA.
-We were chosen **[Local Winners](https://2022.spaceappschallenge.org/locations/salamanca/teams)** of the local phase!
+We were chosen **[Winners of the local phase](https://2022.spaceappschallenge.org/locations/salamanca/teams)**!

 * **Data**: data from NASA at [link](https://pds-geosciences.wustl.edu/missions/apollo/seismic_event_catalog.htm).